openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-abilityDelegator.md

 ### waitAbilityStageMonitor<sup>9+</sup>

-waitAbilityStageMonitor(monitor: AbilityStageMonitor, callback: AsyncCallback\<AbilityStage>): void;
+waitAbilityStageMonitor(monitor: AbilityStageMonitor, callback: AsyncCallback\<AbilityStage>): void

 Waits for an **AbilityStage** instance that matches the conditions set in an **AbilityStageMonitor** instance and returns the **AbilityStage** instance.
 This API uses an asynchronous callback to return the result.